GeyserMC/MCProtocolLib/README.md

 <b>Discontinued</b>
 --------

 This project has been discontinued (for now anyway) due to the massive amount of changes made in 1.7's protocol.
-A lot of things were rewritten, many packet content and id changes occurred, the packet format changed, and now some (current 1 at the time) packets are server/client specific with the same ids.
+A lot of things were rewritten, many packet content and id changes occurred, the packet format changed, and now some (currently 1) packets are server/client specific with the same ids.
 If anyone wants to submit a pull request to update to 1.7, I would be glad to continue, but at the moment its just too much to do.

 <b>About mc-protocol-lib</b>